florent-blanvillain/grails-ember-templates-precompiler/README.md

 ## Notes

-* In the current 0.1 version, the plugin makes internal use of *ember-1.0.pre.js* and *handlebars-1.0.rc.1.js*.
+* In the current 0.1 version, the plugin makes internal use of `ember-1.0.pre.js` and `handlebars-1.0.rc.1.js`.
 Those resources are not exposed.
-* headless-ember.js (from github's ember code repo) is used (various stubs, such as the window object, so that ember can be used in rhino)
+* headless-ember.js (from github's ember code repo) is used (various stubs, such as the window object), so that ember can be used in rhino.
-* IntelliJ has a plugin for Handlebars, you can use it to highlight syntax of *.embbars
+* IntelliJ has a plugin for Handlebars, you can use it to highlight syntax of `*.embbars` files.

 ## Changelog